Wade-Hudson/Passed-the-CompTIA-220-1101-Here-How-You-Can-Too/README.md

 <p>Hey everyone! 👋</p>

 <p>I’m excited to share that I’ve officially passed the CompTIA A+ exam, and I wanted to share a great resource that helped me succeed.
-If you’re struggling with study materials or looking for a solid study guide, check out this article <a href="https://sites.google.com/view/correct-comptia-220-1101-pdf/home" target="_blank">here</a>.</p>
+If you’re struggling with study materials or looking for a solid study guide.

 <p>The article breaks down everything you need to know about the exam and provides detailed insights on the best preparation methods.
 It also offers a super helpful PDF guide with real exam questions, explanations, and tips for navigating the exam’s tricky areas.</p>